HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 ### Supported platforms

 Since we’re developing a browser extension the platforms to host our product are web browsers.
 There are a few obvious contenders like Chrome, Firefox or Edge.
-We initially decided to stick with Chrome for a variety of reasons further explained in the[decision log](https://docs.google.com/document/d/1WSlLouD7oEiel_JWBgEA_TEM517flMGCKi1keHVW27Y/edit?skip_itp2_check=true#heading=h.lb0vtbohl472).
+We initially decided to stick with Chrome for a variety of reasons further explained in the [decision log](https://docs.google.com/document/d/1WSlLouD7oEiel_JWBgEA_TEM517flMGCKi1keHVW27Y/edit?skip_itp2_check=true#heading=h.lb0vtbohl472).

 # Software Architecture

-Below we have used the[C4 model](https://en.wikipedia.org/wiki/C4_model) to visualise the software architecture.
+Below we have used the [C4 model](https://en.wikipedia.org/wiki/C4_model) to visualise the software architecture.
 We’ve decided to skip ‘Level 4: Code’ because we felt that this level can be understood by simply reading the code itself.
 Next chapter ‘code’ also explains more about some of the concepts that appear in the diagrams.

 ## Level 1: System context diagram